 - Scale one of the most iconic structures in London to get unbeatable views of the city at Up at The O2.

 - Step through the famous doors of Shakespeare's Globe Theatre to enjoy an open-air guided tour and learn all about its fascinating history.

 - Fuel your adrenaline rush and whizz down the river at high speeds with Thames RIB Experience and Thames Rockets.

-- Or enjoy the scenery at a slower pace and have lunch while you sail down the river Thames on a Bateaux London lunch cruise.
+- Or enjoy the scenery at a slower pace and have lunch while you sail down the river Thames on a Bateaux London cruise.

 - Be amazed by the stunning architecture of St Paul’s Cathedral in the City of London.

 - Take in London’s riverside landmarks as you travel along the Thames with City Cruises or Uber Boat by Thames Clippers.

 - Explore the Roman Temple of Mithras and the collection of excavated artefacts found on the ancient site at London Mithraeum Bloomberg SPACE.

 - Pre-book a ticket to see the incredible selection of animals at ZSL London Zoo.